DoctorKhan/The-Cosmic-Game-Book/src/25_advanced_curriculum/50_religious_shortfalls.md

 ### Misinterpretation and Corruption

 The message of the Prophet Muhammad, which emphasized submission to a single, universal divine presence (Tawhid), was rapidly institutionalized as the foundation for a vast empire.
-This created a new "Engine Protocol" with a rigid legal and social structure (Sharia) that, in some interpretations, prioritized collective control over individual spiritual awakening.
+This created a new "Machine Protocol" with a rigid legal and social structure (Sharia) that, in some interpretations, prioritized collective control over individual spiritual awakening.

 The original emphasis on direct experience of the divine was often sidelined in favor of adherence to dogma and the authority of religious scholars.
 This represents a classic conversion of a dynamic spiritual teaching into a static control system, a hallmark of the Reges' influence.

 ### The Proper Understanding

 The esoteric heart of Islam, Sufism, is presented as the preservation of the original "consciousness technology."
 Sufism focuses on *dhikr* (remembrance) and the path of divine love (*ishq*) to achieve a direct, personal experience of God.
-This aligns with the "Family Protocol's" goal of nurturing a direct connection to the divine source.
+This aligns with the "Kin Protocol's" goal of nurturing a direct connection to the divine source.

 From this viewpoint: